Engineerboy02/ME406LabPIDController/README.md

 ![extension install](/Python%20PID%20Control%20Screenshots/SUVS_3_install%20python%20extension.png "extension install")

-6. After hitting enter you should be brought to a page like below wait for it to insall before moving on
+6. After hitting enter you should be brought to a page like below click install and wait for it to insall before moving on

 ![Extension install page](/Python%20PID%20Control%20Screenshots/SUVS_4_click%20to%20the%20untitiled%20tab.png "Extension install page")